-IDoA administers the Community Care Program (CCP).
-The CCP is a major initiative to prevent the unnecessary institutionalization of people in Illinois who are 60 years of age and older.
-The program is designed to meet the needs of older adults who have difficulty with household and personal care tasks.
-CCP services include In-Home, Adult Day, Emergency Home Response and Automated Medication Dispenser Services.
-CCP served approximately 63,600 elderly individuals each month in FY22, thereby successfully diverting or delaying many of those individuals from entering a nursing facility.
+The Illinois Department on Aging (IDoA) administers the Community Care Program (CCP).
+The CCP provides Comprehensive Care Coordination and services to prevent the unnecessary or premature institutionalization of people in Illinois who are 60 years of age and older.
+The program is designed to meet the needs of older adults who have difficulty with household and personal care tasks impacting their Activities of Daily Living.
+CCP services include Comprehensive Care Coordination Services, In-Home Services, Adult Day Services, Emergency Home Response Services, and Automated Medication Dispenser Services.
+The CCP served approximately 65,675 elderly individuals each month in FY24, thereby successfully diverting or delaying many of those individuals from entering a nursing facility.
+In addition, 54,800 elderly individuals received services each month through a Managed Care Organization (MCO).

-CCP is a viable and cost-effective alternative to a nursing facility.
-CCP is supported by General Revenue Funds and the Commitment to Human Services Fund as appropriated by the General Assembly.
+The Community Care Program (CCP) is a viable and cost-effective alternative to a nursing facility.
+The CCP is supported by General Revenue Funds and the Commitment to Human Services Fund as appropriated by the General Assembly.
 A portion of the cost for Medicaid-eligible participants is reimbursed to Illinois through a federal Home and Community-Based Services (HCBS) Waiver.
 The Illinois Department of Healthcare and Family Services (HFS), as the state Medicaid agency, has authorized IDoA to manage the Persons who are Elderly Waiver as the operating agency.
-Participants are evaluated through an initial comprehensive care assessment to determine their need for service and a person-centered plan of care is developed in collaboration with the individual.
+Participants are evaluated through an initial comprehensive care assessment to determine their need for service and a person-centered plan of care is developed in collaboration with the individual and any authorized representatives.
 Six-month visits and annual reassessments are completed face-to-face to ensure ongoing needs are identified and met.